 Take-home doses refer to medication that a patient takes unsupervised.
 Any patient receives one single take-home dose for a day when the clinic is not open which includes Sundays, as well as state and federal holidays.
 This is in an effort to prevent addiction to the drug and the necessity for methadone addiction treatment.
 The criteria used by the medical director are the following based upon federal regulations:

 - Absence of recent drug and alcohol abuse (through urine testing).

 - Patient’s ability to safely store take-home medication.

 - Absence of behavioral problems at the clinic.

 - The appropriate length of time in a treatment program.

 - Assurance that benefits of decreased attendance outweigh possible risks of diversion.

-The Lakehouse Recovery Center offers a methadone addiction treatment program designed to help you safely and effectively end your dependence upon methadone without transferring to an addiction or craving for another form of narcotic and without interfering with your career or education.
+The Lakehouse Recovery Center offers a methadone addiction treatment program designed to help you safely and effectively end your dependence upon this drug without transferring to an addiction or craving for another form of narcotic – and without interfering with your career or education!